Illinois Confederation: Religion

-People of all social roles and positions were very religious, relying on spiritual guidance to dictate every aspect of their lives.
-Hunters depended on spirits in catching wild animals, warriors asked the spirits for guidance before warfare, and shamans were regularly employed to absolve matters concerning physical and mental health.
-However, with the arrival of the European missionaries in the late 1600s, Jesuit missions were established as a means to convert the Illinois to Christianity.
-While a great portion of the tribes eventually converted, some tribal elders rejected the religions and worked to retain their beliefs in the spirit world.
+People of all social roles were deeply religious, relying on spiritual guidance to inform every aspect of their lives.
+Hunters depended on spirits in catching wild animals, warriors asked the spirits for guidance before warfare, and shamans were regularly employed to address matters concerning physical and mental health.
+With the arrival of European missionaries in the late 1600s, Jesuit missions were established as a means to convert the Illinois to Christianity.

+Many Illinois leaders were receptive to Catholic missionaries, whom they recognized as potentially potent purveyors of manet8a—other-than-human power—believing that the Christian God could aid them in war, protect their villages, and stem their depopulation.
+While a great portion of the tribes eventually converted, some tribal elders rejected Christianity and worked to retain their beliefs in the spirit world.